m-sasha/AppCdsDemo/README.md

   3. Creates a copy of the app in the project's root directory.
 - `win/macos_run_normal.sh`: Runs the app's copy without AppCDS
-- `win/macos_run_appcds.sh`: Runs the app's copy with AppCDS
+- `win/macos_run_appcds.sh`: Runs the app's copy with AppCDS You may need to use cygwin, or some sort of unix shell to run the Windows scripts.

 After you've run the `prepare` script, you can run the `run_normal` and `run_appcds` scripts and see that the AppCDS version is significantly faster.